 Within each panel of Judges (Static and Flying), there must be a common language.
-When using two separate panels for static judging, the organiser is allowed to use two judges of the same nationality, one in the static panel and one in the flight judges' panel.
+The organiser is allowed to use two judges of the same nationality, one in each class, F4C and F4H.

-For World Championships the Panel of Judges in F4C should be composed of judges from at least three continents.
+For World Championships the Panel of Judges should be composed of judges from at least three continents.